 One of the most popular options of the Garmin G1000 NXi is Garmin’s exclusive SVT™ synthetic vision technology.
-Garmin’s SVT™ is like having a picture-perfect view even in the most difficult IFR or VFR conditions, having this feature gives you a 3D view on the PFD of the landscape and terrain.
-It also shows obstacles, datalink weather and/or onboard radar overlays, flight plan routes, airports, traffic targets, SafeTaxi diagrams and more.
+Garmin’s SVT™ is like having a picture-perfect view even in the most difficult IFR or VFR conditions.
+Having this feature gives you a 3D view of the PFD of the landscape and terrain.
+It also shows obstacles, datalink weather and/or onboard radar overlays, flight plan routes, airports, traffic targets, SafeTaxi diagrams, and more.

 HSI Mapping in the Primary Flight Display